 - This guide is compatible with all Moto X models (including AT&T, T-Mobile, US Cellular, Sprint, Rogers and Verizon).

 - The guide doesn’t require having a rooted Moto X device.

-- No need a custom recovery image installed on the smartphone.
+- A custom recovery image installed on the smartphone is not required.

-- Don’t forget that this is a manually installation of firmware and that’s why is considered a complex and risked operation.
-So, knowing that, you have to be an advanced Android user and to be careful.
+- Don’t forget that this is a manual installation methodology of Firmware and that’s why considered as a complex and risky operation.
+Knowing that, you have to be an advanced Android user and also need to be careful.

-- All the instructions listed here are provided only for educational and instructional purposing, so we cannot be responsible or held liable for any data lost or if you’ll brick or damage your device during or after the tutorial.
-Apply this guide only in your own risk.
+- All the instructions listed here are provided only for educational and instructional purposes.
+So, we cannot be held responsible or liable for any data lose or damage to your device.

-- Backup all your important data stored into Moto X device’s internal memory.
-Unfortunately, all your data stored into device’s internal memory will be wiped out.
+- Back-up all your important data stored into Moto X device’ internal memory.
+Unfortunately, all your data stored into device’ internal memory will be wiped out.

-- To get a full backup you can use suitable backup and restore applications from Google Play Store for saving all your important data.
+- To get a full back-up you can use suitable back-up and restore applications from Google Play Store.

-- I you have an custom recovery image such as CWM or TWRP installed on the device then get a full Nandroid backup for your actual ROM.
+- If you have a custom recovery image such as CWM or TWRP installed on the device, get a full Nandroid back-up for your actual ROM.

 - Disable or uninstall the security protection programs such as Antivirus, Firewall, antimalware programs, from both PC and Android device.
-These kinds of programs can interfere with the flashing process and can interrupt the same.
+These kinds of programs can interfere with the flashing process.

 - Download and install the Moto X drivers to the PC.

 How to Downgrade or Restore Moto X to Stock (Official) Android Jelly Bean OS (compatible with all models)

 - Firstly, download the RDSLite app from here and save it in the PC.